 Free and Easy Knitted Shawl Pattern

 Hi friends!
 I have another free pattern for you!
 This one is a knit shawl called Minco Shawl.
 This shawl is nice and big!
 Plenty of coverage here.
 You can easily wrap it around your neck, and let the ends hang over your shoulders.
 No shawl pin needed.

 The pattern begins along the top edge.
 You’ll work decreases on every right side row, and on every third wrong side row.
 After you finish the seed stitch shawl, you’ll add fringe up both sides, incorporating your beginning and ending ends into your fringe, so you won’t have to weave them in!

 The yarn that I’ve used, Lion Brand Yarns Mandala, was graciously provided by Lion Brand Yarns.
 It is 100% Acrylic, and is nice to wear.
 I’ve been wearing it all day and am very pleased at how comfortable it is on my neck.
 It does all this lovely color-changing on it’s own, so you won’t need to change colors as you work.
 Easy.

 I came up with an easy way to cut all these fringe pieces just the right length.
-I’ll share a tutorial in the next day or two for that, so that I can show you in pictures how to do it, though I describe it with words in the pattern below.
+I’ve made a tutorial, so that I can show you in pictures how to do it, though I describe it with words in the pattern below.

 And can we all just take a minute and appreciate the cool photography here?
 I love that I was not wearing much color, and neither were our woods, so the shawl really stands out in this background!
 Anyhow, continue below for the free pattern!